clp90/imprinting_analysis/README.md

 2. Align sequencing reads from AxB and BxA to the (meta)genome using `rna_seq_map.sh`
 3. Count allele-specific reads in both crosses and assess imprinting using `call_imprinting.sh`

-Alternatively, `call_imprinting.sh` can be used directly with allele-specific count data (see below).
+Alternatively, `call_imprinting.sh` can be used directly with allele-specific count data if already available (see below).
 - `get_homologs.py` and `comp_imprinting.py` are also included in this repository to facilitate imprinting comparisons across species, where gene homology must be taken into account.
-	- `get_homologs.py` queries phytozome (Goodstein *et al.* 2011) to obtain homology information in a target species for a set of genes in a query species. `get_homologs.py` is plant-specific, and will not produce homolog information for species not in the phytozome database.
+	- `get_homologs.py` queries phytozome (Goodstein *et al.* 2011) to obtain homology information in a target species for a set of genes in a query species.
+Both species must be in the phytozome database.
-	- `comp_imprinting.py` performs a detailed comparison of imprinting between two different species, given imprinting data (ideally obtained from `call_imprinting.sh`, with both analyses using the same parameters).
+	- `comp_imprinting.py` compares imprinting between two different species.

 ### Required inputs if starting from raw RNA-seq data:
 - two FASTQ files, one from AxB and one from BxA